ArtiArtem8/stupid-bot-discord/README.md

 # StupidBot

-StupidBot is a modern Discord bot built with [discord.py](https://github.com/Rapptz/discord.py) v2.x.
+StupidBot is a Discord bot built with [discord.py](https://github.com/Rapptz/discord.py) v2.x.
 This project is a rewritten version of an older bot (based on discord.py v1.7) that now utilizes modern patterns including slash commands and cogs.
 It integrates several features such as birthday management, WolframAlpha integration, message processing, and image utilities.

 ## Features